 Expert Q&A: Erin Hague Discusses Designing Solutions for Coastal and Ecosystem Protection, Restoration, and Resilience

 Erin Hague is director of Tetra Tech’s Center for Coastal Services in southeast Florida and has more than 25 years of experience specializing in shoreline protection and coastal restoration projects.
 She is a Certified Environmental Professional and Envision Sustainability Professional.
 Erin’s expertise is in designing solutions for coastal and ecosystem protection, restoration, and resilience.
-She has served as a technical expert for numerous small- and large-scale projects in the coastal United States and is proficient in managing multidisciplinary projects involving geotechnical and biological field investigations, coastal planning, engineering design, stakeholder coordination, and permitting.
+She has served as a technical expert for numerous small- and large-scale projects in the coastal United States and is proficient in managing multidisciplinary projects involving geotechnical and biological field investigations, coastal planning, marine biodiversity restoration, engineering design, stakeholder coordination, and permitting.

 Erin also has managed the environmental components of significant, award-winning coastal restoration projects in North Carolina and Florida.
 The Florida Association of Environmental Professionals recognized her with its Outstanding Collaboration Award for the Port Miami Harbor Deepening Project.